COST: $400.00 regular tuition; $325 scholarship rate (when available)

 TO REGISTER: Call Meganwind Eoyang at 707-775-7178 with the start date of class, your name, phone/s and email .
 You register and pay for this class with her by phone.

 MEETING ON LINE: This class will meet over the internet via Zoom technology.
 You can download free Zoom software at zoom.us .
 I will send you information on how to join the calls about a week before the series begins.
+Please email a headshot (a picture of your head or of your head and shoulders) so I can create a Community Map we will use during each class.

 RECOMMENDED READING: You may want to start re-reading Marshall Rosenberg’s book, Nonviolent Communication, A Language of Life, before the class begins, since most people learn new things from a second reading.